dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

       target: ../../confluent-self-service-templates/entities.yaml
 ```

-## Step 6: Building a Custom Plugin for Confluent Cloud Integration
+## Step 6: Building a Custom Plugin for secret handling

 ### 6.1 Understanding the Need for a Custom Action